Trump calls Roseanne after debut of show

-NEW YORK --President Donald Trump called Roseanne Barr after an estimated 18.4 million viewers tuned in for the reboot of "Roseanne."
+NEW YORK --President Donald Trump reached out to Roseanne Barr to congratulate her after her ABC sitcom reboot drew 18.4 million viewers.

-Speaking by telephone on ABC's "Good Morning America" on Thursday, Barr said Wednesday night's call was pretty exciting.
+Speaking by telephone Thursday on ABC's "Good Morning America," Barr said the call was "pretty exciting."
+She described the exchange as a "friendly conversation about working in television and ratings."

+Barr, who said she has known Trump for years, is a political supporter of the president's.
+Her revamped sitcom tackles current politics, with Roseanne embracing Trump, and clashing with her sister, a staunch opponent.

+The White House confirmed the Wednesday night phone call, which was first reported by The New York Times.
+They did not say if Trump had watched the show.
+But the former reality star is keenly interested in ratings.

-Barr said Trump congratulated her and talked about television and ratings.
-She said the Republican was happy for her.
-She says "I've known him for many years and he's done a lot of nice things for me over the years."
+Barr said Trump was happy for her.
+She said, "I've known him for many years and he's done a lot of nice things for me over the years."

-Barr has been a Trump supporter and plays a supporter on the updated sitcom.
+During a Q&A session with television critics earlier this year, Barr said, "It was working-class people who elected Trump.
+So I felt that was very real, and something that needed to be discussed."

+She added that the same holds true for "people actually hating other people for the way they voted, which I feel is not American.
+And so I wanted to bring it (the series) right down the middle, and we did," said Barr.

 "Roseanne" returned on Tuesday, more than two decades after the original ended its hit run.
 The hour-long debut episode was watched by 10 percent more viewers than saw the May 1997 finale of ABC's original "Roseanne."